-West Ham in talks to sign Ajax's Kudus
+West Ham agree to sign Kudus from Ajax for £38m

-Mohammed Kudus: West Ham in talks to sign Ajax midfielder
+Mohammed Kudus: West Ham agree deal with Ajax for midfielder

 Last updated on .From the section West Ham